The Post-Skill Designer

 Beyond the Function

-Intelligence, labour and coordination has been human driven since the beginning of the human journey.
+Intelligence, labour and coordination have been human driven since the beginning of the human journey.
 With AI, that fundamental idea has changed.
 They can think, execute and coordinate faster and in some ways better than any human ever.
-This is going to change the nature of organisations if not societies.
+This is going to force companies to reorganise themselves differently and not worry about functional domains.

 Jobs that were centred around skill, the domain of “how” something is done, will no longer be around.
 But this isn’t something that should give us pause.
 Being a painter in the past meant that they’d create their own paints, starting from the raw materials.
 They’d make their own canvases, frames and a whole slew of other jobs.
 It was only after all this that they could paint and express what they wanted to.
 Painters don’t do that today.
 Most buy their paints and canvases from a store and focus on the challenge of the blank white space.